Informatievlaanderen/VSDS-LDES-E2E-testing/tests/034.dataspace-connector-consumer-and-provider/README.md

 ### 0.1 Federated catalog connector - State before datasets are provided by the provider connector

-When the federated catalog connector is started, it will crawl the connectors defined in [nodes-dc.json](federated-authority/nodes-dc.json).
+When the federated catalog functionality of the authority connector is started, it will crawl the connectors defined in [nodes-dc.json](federated-authority/nodes-dc.json).
 In our test, this is done for the first time, 5 seconds after startup as defined by " edc.catalog.cache.execution.delay.seconds" in the [config](federated-authority/catalog-configuration.properties).